Before your surgery

 - Maintain a positive attitude and talk about your concerns with a family member or trusted friend.
 Get a good night’s sleep.

-- Take a shower or bath to clean your skin and prevent infections.
+- Take a shower or bath with a mild non-perfumed soap to prepare your skin and prevent infections.

 - Follow the treatment and medications prescribed by your doctor, while paying attention to your symptoms.

 - Establish your recovery plan, including the help you’ll need with your personal hygiene, meals and housework.